atao25/ExploreMealsApp/README.md

 - As a user, I want to be able to view my personal wishlist of meals
 - As a user, I want to be able to add meals to my wishlist
 - As a user, I want to be able to delete meals from my wishlist
+- As a user, I want to be able to view the ingredients of the meals
 - As a user, I want to be able to close the application
 - As a user, I want to be able to save my wishlist to file
 - As a user, I want to be able to load my wishlist from file